KathyReid/pivotsummit-2016/transcript.md

 Our informers are those roles that involve professionals providing information, education or business services - for instance university lecturers, accountants, business advisors and so on.

 These roles are going to be under increasing pressure from automation - for example, look at how many home loan calculators and do-it-yourself accountancy packages are on the market - such as Xero and MYOB.
 Of course, this gives our Informers the opportunity to do higher value work, such as consultancy, and here we see again the need for those key skills - problem solving, entrepreneurial skills, social skills.

+With virtual reality and videoconferencing, we're also likely to see these roles go from a one to one or one to few setting, to a one to many setting - facilitated by things like videoconferencing or webinars - essentially delivering an 'expert on demand' type service.

+SLIDE: New role - video lecturers

 ### Co-ordinators